Ghini/ghini.desktop/doc/installing.rst

     CreateObject("Wscript.Shell").Run "bauble.bat", 0, True

-#. create a shortcut to the vbs file, on your desktop.
+#. create a shortcut to the vbs file in the same HOME dir.

-#. modify the icon of the shortcut.
+#. modify the icon of the shortcut, rename it as of your tastes.

+#. drag and drop the shortcut into the Start Menu.

 #. the following two, you will do regularly, to stay up-to-date with the
    development line you chose to follow::